bitrix24/b24restdocs/api-reference/catalog/price-type/price-type-lang/catalog-price-type-lang-get.md

-# Get Values of the Translation Fields for Price Type catalog.priceTypeLang.get
+# Get Values of Price Type Name Translation Fields catalog.priceTypeLang.get

 {% note warning "We are still updating this page" %}

-Some data may be missing — we will complete it shortly.
+Some data may be missing here — we will fill it in shortly.

 {% endnote %}

 {% if build == 'dev' %}

-{% note alert "TO-DO _not deployed to prod_" %}
+{% note alert "TO-DO _not exported to prod_" %}

-- required parameters are not specified
+- required parameter specifications are missing
 - no response in case of an error
 - no examples in other languages